What long term investments should you opt for in 2020?

 While you may not have heard of an enterprise investment scheme, this is fast emerging as a secure and lucrative long-term investment vehicle in the modern age.

 But how does this work?
 If you’ve reached the lifetime limit on your pension fund (or used up your annual pension and ISA allowances during the tax year), you can invest some capital into an EIS fund to provide a tax-effective supplement for your long-term portfolio.

 This enables you to claim up to 30% tax relief on investments up to £1 million in the current tax year, whilst 100% of this fund can qualify for inheritance tax (IHT) relief in instances where you’ve held stocks for a period of two years or more.

 3) Interest-paying bonds

-Bonds provide a secure and interesting alternative to stocks, as they don’t require ownership of an underlying asset or financial instrument.
+Bonds provide secure and interesting stock market alternatives, as they don’t require ownership of an underlying asset or financial instrument.

 Instead, bondholders are creditors of the issuer, which means that those holding the bonds ae effectively lending a fixed sum of cash to the issuer.
 As a result, bonds are purchased in the expectation that holders will receive regular interest payments and dividends, which are usually delivered on a semi-annual basis.

 As you can imagine, these bonds can provide relatively small but consistent payouts over time, enabling you to accrue a reliable source of wealth over time.